Carlosdvp/carlosv-ninja/Readme.md

 - updated all component paths

 - unrealted:
-  - I edoted some of the styles to make it look cleaner and more uniform in its color scheme
+  - I edited some of the styles to make it look cleaner and more uniform in its color scheme
   - Also made some changes to the Homepage text
   - fixed link in the footer to live site